 Isla Mujeres Sights

-If you want to tour the island by golf cart, start by looping the island exterior, stopping midway at the southernmost tip.
+If you’re interested in taking a DIY driving tour of Isla Mujeres, start by looping the island’s perimeter, stopping midway at the southernmost tip.
 Here you can walk down to the rocky shores where waves crash at your feet.
 The views from Punta Sur are magnificent, and the temple of Goddess Ixchel is worth a visit.
-Head back north and explore the tiny streets and colorful neighborhoods on the outskirts of town, with a stop at the excellent Mango Café for lunch.
+Head back north and explore colorful neighborhoods on the outskirts of town, with a stop at the excellent Mango Café for lunch.
 If you prefer the beach, relax at peaceful Playa Lancheros on the island’s west side and see the area’s dolphins, turtles, or nurse sharks before enjoying a traditional Mayan lunch at Playa Tiburón.
-Finish your tour with a sunset cocktail at Playa Norte before heading downtown for dinner and live music.
-To learn more about the history of Isla's famous sites, check out Hear & There, an audio tour available at Casa el Pio.
+Finish your tour with a sunset cocktail at Playa Norte before going downtown for dinner and live music.

 View All 1

 (1 out of 1 results)